open-neuromorphic/snn-book/topics/1_3_encdec.md

 operations that involve discrete spikes as input and continuous-values as output e.g., at the output layer of an SNN for classification or regression, we need to decode the spikes.
 In other words, when we need to extract some meaningful information from spikes, we decode them.
-There are
+Similar to encoding, there are multiple decoding approaches that can broadly categorised in two: **Rate Decoding** and **Temporal Decoding**; in this chapter, we will discuss them both.